 Philadelphia Products Liability Lawyers

-Flammable clothing can cause serious and permanent injury and death.
-If the victim’s clothing caught fire as a result of the clothing having high flammability, lawsuits can be filed against the parties who were involved in the chain of distribution of the clothing as well as the person who started the fire or the company that sold that product responsible for igniting the fire.
+Flammable clothing can cause serious and permanent injury or even death.
+If the victim’s clothing caught fire as a result of being highly flammable, a lawsuit can be filed against the parties who were involved in the chain of distribution, the person who started the fire or the company that sold that product responsible for starting it.

 - The clothing was unsafe and unreasonably dangerous because it was highly or unusually flammable

-- The defect in the clothing caused the victim’s injuries
+- The defect in the clothing was the cause of the victim’s injuries

 - The wrongdoer sold the clothing or the fabric from which the clothing was made